Internship Frequently Asked Questions

 How do I know if my application has been selected?

-You will be contacted by the Scholar Program Manager or a mentor.
+You will be contacted by a mentor and the Scholar Program administrative team to begin the hiring process.

 When do you start selecting interns for the Summer Internship Program?